Skidw/bepaid-laravel/README.md

 }
 ```

-Below is table which illustrates which object in `BeGateway` equals to object in `BePaid Laravel`.
+Below is the table which illustrates which object in `BeGateway` equals to object in `BePaid Laravel`.
 All of these objects in `BePaid Laravel` package, that listed below, have public field `$operation`,
 which gives you access to original object.
 This is in case if package features are not enough to reach goal.